sensu/sensu-docs/content/sensu-go/6.1/web-ui/webconfig.md

 {{% /notice %}}

 If an individual user's settings conflict with the web UI configuration settings, Sensu will use the individual user's settings.
-For example, if a user's system is set to dark mode and their web UI settings are configured to use their system settings, the user will see dark mode in Sensu's web UI, even if you set the theme to `classic` in your web UI configuration.
+For example, if a user's system is set to dark mode and their web UI settings are configured to use their system settings, the web UI will use dark mode for that user, even if you set the theme to `classic` in your web UI configuration.

 ## Federate a web UI configuration to specific clusters